-Cadets selected for enrollment in POC are enlisted in Air Force Reserve and receive subsistence pay of \$100 per month.
-Students who are qualified for Air Force pilot training will receive up to 48 hours of flight instruction.
+Cadets selected for enrollment in POC are enlisted in the Air Force Reserve and receive tax-free monthly subsistence pay of \$100.
+They are furnished text books and uniforms.
+Junior- and senior-level classes consist of three hours of academic classes and one hour of leadership laboratory per week.